 Clink is a free service that allows you to save and invest a portion of your money into a diversified portfolio.
-Since we initially reviewed their service, they have improved the user interface and seems like a more mature app.
+Since we initially reviewed their service, they have improved the user interface and seem like a more mature app.

 From testing and reviewing all of the microsavings services we still believe Acorns is a better option.
 Keep in mind if you do use Clink it has the limitations of the other microsavings services in that it lacks a retirement account option.

 Clink’s app should be used for short-term “rainy day fund” savings, such as emergency savings or saving toward a vacation.
-If you want to save toward retirement, we recommend one of the robo-advisor services instead.
+If you want to save toward retirement, we recommend one of the robo advisor services instead.

-While other savings apps put your money in a low-interest savings account, Clink invests your money in exchange traded funds (ETFs).
+While other savings apps put your money in a low-interest savings account, Clink invests your money in exchange-traded funds (ETFs).
 As an investment choice, they are easy to trade, have a relatively low cost, and offer the opportunity to invest in a variety of assets.
 Many investors choose ETFs over mutual funds to create a proper asset allocation.

 Clink is designed with busy Millennials in mind, who understand the importance of saving and investing but prefer simplicity and ease.